SPARKINIFINITY/Chatbot-NYD/README.md

 </div>

 AI chatbot system for answering questions over user‑uploaded content.
-The service ingests files, builds a vector index, performs hybrid retrieval (semantic + BM25) with optional Cross‑Encoder reranking, and generates grounded answers using a seq2seq LLM.
+The service ingests files, builds a vector index, performs hybrid retrieval (semantic + BM25) with Cross‑Encoder reranking, and generates grounded answers using a seq2seq LLM.
 Tabular queries on CSV/XLSX are answered via a lightweight table engine.

 ---